rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/mlflow.rst

     print(evolved_estimator.best_params_)

-Notice that we choose a small generations and population_size, just to be able to see the results without much verbosity.
+Notice that we choose small generations and population_size, just to be able to see the results without much verbosity.

-If you go to you mlflow UI and click the experiment named "Digits-sklearn-genetic-opt" we should see something like this (I've hidden some columns to give a better look):
+If you go to your mlflow UI and click the experiment named "Digits-sklearn-genetic-opt" we should see something like this (I've hidden some columns to give a better look):

 .. image:: ../images/mlflow_experiment_0.png

 There we can see the user that ran the experiment, the name of the file which contained the source code, our tags and other metadata.
-Notice that there is "plus" symbol that will show us each of our iterations, this is because sklearn-genetic-opt will log each `GASearchCV.fit()` call in a nested way, think it like a parent run, and each child is one of the hyperparameters that were tested, for example if we run the same code again, now we see two parents runs:
+Notice that there is a "plus" symbol that will show us each of our iterations, this is because sklearn-genetic-opt will log each `GASearchCV.fit()` call in a nested way, think it like a parent run, and each child is one of the hyperparameters that were tested, for example, if we run the same code again, now we see two parents run:

 .. image:: ../images/mlflow_nested_run_1.png